Improve Your Health, Improve Your Quality of Life

 Maintaining a healthy weight has many benefits for your overall health, but sometimes it isn’t that easy.
 If diet and exercise alone haven’t worked, or you have certain obesity-related conditions, your doctor may recommend bariatric (weight-loss) surgery.

 At Providence, our team can help you achieve lasting weight loss through a holistic approach that’s more than just surgery.
-From early evaluation through post-surgical care, we’ll help you lose weight quickly, safely and effectively.
+From early evaluation through post-surgical care, we’ll help you lose weight quickly, safely, and effectively.
+For those who live far away, telemedicine appointments may also be arranged.
 You’ll have nonstop support, including a clinically proven diet and lifestyle program.

-Our staff are here to discuss your options and answer your questions about bariatric procedures.
+Our partners at Northwest Weight & Wellness Center are available to discuss your options and answer your questions about bariatric procedures.
 While many insurance plans cover weight loss surgery, it’s important to understand your benefits — and how to receive them.
-Ask our staff about payment options and procedures.
-You are welcome to attend our free informational seminar.
-Call 800-979-8986 to learn more or to pre-register.
+Ask about payment options and procedures.
+You are welcome to attend their live virtual seminar.

 At your first appointment, your doctors will evaluate your health and medical history.
 You’ll learn about each procedure we think could be right for you, including its potential benefits and risks.